Words of Wisdom

-King Mongkut's Institute of Technology Ladkrabang
+Michigan State University & King Mongkut's Institute of Technology Ladkrabang

-Departments of Biomedical and Electronics Engineering
+Department of Biomedical Engineering

 Faculty of Engineering

-King Mongkut’s Institute of Technology Ladkrabang
+King Mongkut’s Institute of Technology Ladkrabang (KMITL)

-1 Soi Chalong Krung 1, Ladkrabang
+1 Soi Chalong Krung 1, Ladkrabang, Bangkok 10520, Thailand

 Institute for Quantitative Health Science & Engineering (IQ)

 775 Woodlot Dr.